Elegant 19th century rosewood occasional table with original marble top and decorative frieze - antique

 Elegant 19th-century occasion table made of rosewood, with an original marble top and decorative brass-edged frieze, supported by 3 cabriole legs with ormolu embellishments connected by a shaped stretcher.
 This antique table retains its original finish, color, and patina.

-Many styles characterize antique furniture, but a few are particularly prominent.
-Eclectic furniture refers to the 19th century, during which the beloved Biedermeier style flourished.
-Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
-By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.
+Many styles characterize antique furniture, but a few key ones stand out.
+Eclectic furniture design refers to the 19th century, marked by the prevailing Biedermeier style.
+Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
+Toward the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

-Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
+Neoclassical furniture, associated with Louis XVI, also strongly references ancient architecture.
 Noteworthy are antique products in Rococo and Louis XV styles.
 Next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
-These were highly representative pieces designed to radiate glamour and play a significant role in luxury.
+These were highly representative pieces designed to exude brilliance and play a significant role in luxury.
 Materials were selectively chosen to emphasize the grandeur of these items.

-Today, we can observe how much the Baroque style influenced modern classic furniture, which is often designed with a strong resemblance to the historical period.
-The Renaissance style also had a significant impact.
+Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical period.
+The Renaissance style is also significant.
 Flourishing in the 15th and 16th centuries, it left a lasting mark on furniture design.
-Renaissance furniture was quite heavy and massive, using brown stains, cornices, sturdy plinths, and reliefs.
-These products were quite distinctive but also opened new possibilities, such as the construction of cupboards and broadly speaking, chest-type furniture.
-During this period, mythology and ancient times were also of interest, so supports and legs often took animal forms.
+Renaissance furniture was quite heavy and robust, often using brown stains, cornices, sturdy bases, and relief decorations.
+These products were quite distinctive but also introduced new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
+Additionally, mythology and ancient times influenced designs, with supports and legs often taking animal forms.

-Lion paws, eagle heads—these are common features in Renaissance-style furniture.
-Currently, many global brands reproduce such furniture, drawing inspiration from Italian and French creators.
+Lion paws, eagle heads—these are common motifs in Renaissance style.
+Currently, many global brands reproduce such furniture, inspired by Italian and French creators.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
-It is important to remember that furniture production was perceived differently in each country, so each style had its unique character.
-This is especially important when searching for a luxurious antique that suits your interior.
+It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
+This is especially crucial when searching for a luxurious antique that suits your interior.

 The key aspect of prestigious antique furniture is originality.
-And this is ultimately crucial from the buyer’s perspective, as many counterfeit items circulate on the market.
-Luxury Products provides a certificate confirming the product’s authenticity and compliance with the description and photos.
+And this is ultimately important from the buyer’s perspective, as many counterfeits circulate on the market.
+Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
 We have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Manufacturer information